pourhadi/collectionview/README.md

 # CollectionView

-A SwiftUI implementation of a grid layout similar to UICollectionView.
+A SwiftUI implementation of a grid layout similar to UICollectionView with UICollectionViewFlowLayout.

 Updates and documentation to follow.